-CW Analytical offers a variety of services to help cultivators and producers guarantee the safety and quality of medical marijuana products.
+CW Analytical offers a variety of services to help cultivators and producers guarantee the safety and quality of medical Cannabis products.

 Cannabinoid Profiling by High Pressure Liquid Chromatography (HPLC)

 This analysis includes: delta-8 THC, delta-9 THC, THCA, THCV, CBD, CBDA, CBDV, CBN, CBG, CBGA

-Cannabinoid profiling (potency) testing via liquid chromatography is recommended for products that will be ingested in a raw or unheated form, infused products, and for concentrate producers looking to test the completeness of their decarboxylation process.
+Cannabinoid profiling (potency) testing via liquid chromatography is required for all products sold in California and includes moisture analysis.
+Many of our clients use HPLC testing to accurately dose their infused products, gauge the completeness of their decarboxylation process.
 This method uses solvents rather than heat during the analysis, allowing for detection of non-psychoactive, acidic Cannabinoids like THCA, CBDA, and CBGA, which form THC and CBD when heated.

 Microbiological Analysis via FDA BAM & Mycotoxin Analysis via LC-MS/MS

 Is my product clean?
 How many bacteria or fungi are present in my sample?
 Are there dangerous pathogens in my sample?

 CW Analytical has the experience and capability to screen for all microbiological impurities required by the State of California including: Shiga-toxin producing E.coli, Salmonella sp., Aspergillus flavus, Aspergillus niger, Aspergillus fumigatus, Aspergillus terreus, Pseudomonas aeruginosa, and coliforms.
 We also have the ability to test for aerobic bacteria, yeast, mold, and other contaminants in your medical Cannabis product.

 Chemical Residue (Pesticide) Testing by LC-MS/MS & GC-MS/MS

 Are there residues of pesticides or fungicides in my product?

-There are currently no EPA approved pesticides for Cannabis produced in the U.S or California.
+The State of California requires all Cannabis products sold to be screened for residual pesticides.
 Many pesticides can be harmful for human consumption, and some pesticides commonly found in Cannabis are only approved for ornamental plants.